 You’ve got to consider the ENTIRE sleep system, not just the sleeping bag temperature rating!!!

-One of the best investments you can make for camping comfortably is a silk liner for your sleeping bag.
-These are basically silk bags that you sleep inside of within your sleeping bag.
+One of the best investments you can make for camping comfortably is a liner for your sleeping bag.
+These are basically silk or nylon bags that you sleep inside of within your sleeping bag.

 Sleeping Bag Mistakes